 While some individuals have found crafty ways to get a free Google Voice phone number in Canada, doing so isn’t exactly easy — for two main reasons.

-First of all, during the sign-up process (via web or the Google Voice app for iOS or Android), Google Voice checks the location of your IP address.
+First of all, during the sign-up process (via the web or the Google Voice app for iOS or Android), Google Voice checks the location of your IP address.
 If you’re trying to sign up from a Canadian IP address, Google Voice blocks the sign-up process altogether:

 The second roadblock you’ll encounter: As part of the sign-up process, Google Voice will ask you for a US-based landline or cell phone number to route calls to and verify your account.